AmrBenSalem/AWS-SAA-C02-Course/README.md

 VPC Consideration

 - What size should the VPC be.
 This will limit the use.
-- Are there any networks we can't use?
+- Are there any networks (ip ranges) we can't use?
-- Be mindful of ranges other VPCs use or are used in other cloud environments
+- Be mindful of ranges other VPCs use or are used in other cloud environments.
 - Try to predict the future uses.
-- VPC structure with tiers and resilience (availability) zones
+- VPC structure with tiers and resilience (availability) zones.
+- Avoid using default VPC.
 - VPC min /28 network (16 IP)
 - VPC max /16 (65456 IP)
-- Avoid common range 10.0 or 10.1, include up to 10.10
+- Avoid common range : 10.0 or 10.1, include up to 10.10
   - Suggest starting of 10.16 for a nice clean base 2 number.

 Reserve 2+ network ranges per region being used per account.